About the course

 The MRC Doctoral Training Partnership (DTP) is a postgraduate research training programme, led by the University’s Medical Sciences Division and the Mathematical, Physical and Life Sciences Division, including several MRC Centres and Units, with external associated partners MRC Harwell and Diamond Light Source.

 MRC DTP students undertake DPhil study in any area within the remit of the MRC.
-Approximately 25 new students are funded each year through the partnership, undertaking projects across the medical sciences, with a particular focus on four areas:
+Typically, approximately 25 new students are funded each year through the partnership, undertaking projects across the medical sciences, with a particular focus on four areas:

 - Infection and Immunology